myminseok/pivotal-docs/greenplum/install-greenplum-operator.md

 ```
 solution: to use private docker-registry using self-signed CA, your k8s cluster need to recognize the CA. you need to set the self-signed CA to bosh-director tile in opsmanager before provisioning k8s cluster. see https://docs.pivotal.io/pcf/om/2-0/vsphere/config.html#security-config
 https://docs.pivotal.io/pivotalcf/2-5/opsguide/docker-registry.html#ops-man

+now let's go to [how to use your greenplum cluster](/greenplum/using-greenplum-for-k8s.md)